rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 To resolve this issue we have chosen to leave the inline single icon components as part of @rei/cedar.
 These components have been updated to use the same SVG assets exported by [@rei/cedar-icons](https://github.com/rei/cedar-icons).

+### Modal Component

+TODO: ???

 ### Radio and Checkbox sizes

 Radio and checkbox now have a `size` prop with small, medium (default), and large variants.
 As part of this feature, the modifier `compact` has been deprecated and will be removed in the future in favor of using the new size prop.

 ## Bug Fixes

+### CdrButton

+- Icon fill is now updated for interactive and disabled states.

 ### CdrBreadcrumb

 - Applies focus to the first breadcrumb item when a truncated breadcrumb is expanded in order to support A11Y
 - Re-evaluates truncation logic when breadcrumb items are updated in order to support asynchronous loading

+### CdrDataTable

+- Updated styling logic so first row is always dark

+### CdrGrid, CdrRow, CdrCol

+- CdrRow and CdrCol have been updated so that clicks within the grid margin will no longer be blocked

+### CdrInput

+- Fixed padding of helper text

+### CdrPagination

+- Fixed issues involving data binding  (TODO ???)

 ### CdrRating

-We have resolved an issue with CdrRating where it treated the `count` property differently depending on whether it was passed as a string or a number.
+- We have resolved an issue with CdrRating where it treated the `count` property differently depending on whether it was passed as a string or a number.
 Now CdrRating will show the review text any time it receives a value for `count`, and will not show any review text if it does not receive a value.
 You should not need to make any changes to your application code to support this change.

+### CdrSelect

+- Fixed padding of helper text

+### Reset

+- Removed a section of the Cedar CSS reset that disabled focus styling on elements with a tabindex of `-1`

 ## Breaking Changes